The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

+\begin{pf} Let $N^{t}(n)$ be the fraction of variable-to-check messages that are equal to $0$ after $t$ iterations on $G_n$ (with $t=\infty$ corresponding to the fixed point).
+Then equations~(\ref{eq:DE_R}) and (\ref{eq:REstFP}) imply that

-Using Lemma \ref{lemma:DEConvergence}, there exists $T$ large enough so that, for $t\ge T$, $|z^t-Q|\le \delta/3$.
-By the triangle inequality, $|N^t(n)-N^{\infty}(n)|\le \delta$.
-The thesis follows since, by monotonicity of \BPzero, $N^t(n)-N^{\infty}(n)$ is exactly equal to the fraction of messages that change value from iteration $t$ to the fixed point.
-The case of check-to-variable messages is analogous. \end{proof}
+holds eventually almost surely.
+Using Lemma~\ref{lemma:DEConvergence}, there exists $T$ large enough so that, for $t\ge T$, $|z^t-Q|\le\delta/(3k)$.
+By the triangle inequality $|N^t(n)-N^{\infty}(n)|\le\delta/k$.
+The thesis for variable-to-check messages follows since, by monotonicity of \BPzero, $N^t(n)-N^{\infty}(n)$ is exactly equal to the fraction of messages that change value from iteration $t$ to the fixed point.
+Each change in a variable-to-check message can lead to a change in at most $k-1$ check-to-variable messages.
+Thus, the fraction of check-to-variable messages that change after iteration $T$ is smaller than $\delta$. \end{pf}

-\subsection{Proof of Lemma \ref{lemma:FP_concentration_DE}}
+\subsection{Proof of Lemma \texorpdfstring{ \ref{lemma:FP_concentration_DE}}{4.8}}